 One corner of the animal kingdom is immune from extinction: the monsters that thrive in our imagination (and on this map).

 Unless you're an astronomer, you've probably never heard of an analemma.
-But even if you are one, this might be the first tutulemma you've ever seen.
+And even if you are one, this might be your first tutulemma.

 Using the location data attached to billions of tweets, these maps indicate where the five best friend words — bro, buddy, dude, fella, and pal — occur most frequently.